cwchen123/homebin/README.md

 ## Usage

+Add the *bin* sub-directory to PATH variable.

+## Available Commands

 ### bitly

 (Deprecated) Generate short url.
 Two environment variables **BITLY_USERNAME** and  **BITLY_API_KEY** are needed to use the command.